 Due to the time-consuming nature of this approach, many agents later went the route of digitizing this process.

 This stage is where task automation becomes highly beneficial.
-With ListedKit, your customized transaction templates include automations that will immediately send the required information and instructions to clients on your behalf.
+With ListedKit, your customized transaction templates include automation that will immediately send the required information and instructions to clients on your behalf.

 This “hands-off” method can save a lot of time that would be otherwise spent on organization and consultation and free up time for acquiring new clients and business.